jbalbin3/crud-jobtracker/README.md

 To view a job:
 >click on job row
 >
 To edit or delete a job:
 >click on icons on the right corresponding to the desired action

-In progress:
+To delete all jobs:
->selecting all jobs and delete icon appears on right but delete all not implemented yet
+>click on the selection box to the left of "Job Title" which will select all jobs and a trash/delete icon appears on the top right replacing the add icon.
+Click on delete/trash icon to delete multiple jobs.

 Known quirks:
 >date can be entered black when clicking clear